 The registrar will notify the student when a grade change is recorded.

 Some courses must be taken for a letter grade; others must be taken on the pass/fail or credit/no credit basis.
-These courses are identified in the Undergraduate Catalog, the Graduate Catalog, and the Course Schedule.
+These courses are identified in the General Information Catalog and the Course Schedule.
 If registration for a course is not limited to the letter-grade basis, then the student may choose to register for credit rather than for a grade.
-Undergraduates register on the pass/fail basis and earn either the symbol CR (credit) or a grade of F; graduate students register on the credit/no credit basis and earn either the symbol CR or the symbol NC (no credit).
+Undergraduate, Law, Medical, and PharmD students register on the pass/fail basis and earn either the symbol CR (credit) or a grade of F; graduate students register on the credit/no credit basis and earn either the symbol CR or the symbol NC (no credit).

 The student should choose the pass/fail or credit/no credit option at the time of registration and may not change the grading basis in a course after the deadline given in the Academic Calendar.
 Undergraduates may not change the grading basis in a course more than once.